evanx/jsbin/hydratePromises/readme.md

       });
    });
 ```
-Our dependencies are resolved and bundled by Webpack, which also performs ES6/JSX transpilation (using `babel`), for delivery to the browser.
+Our dependencies are resolved and bundled by Webpack, which also performs ES6/JSX transpilation (using "babel"), for delivery to the browser.

 ### Magic mixin sauce